IS561/MotorPool/Group-2-Commitments-and-Summary.md

 Yifei Li: Discussed with TA during office hour; Revised entity classes and relationships of 1st file; Participated in writing rationale and justification (2nd file); Wrote the 1st and 2nd meeting notes; Reviewed all files.

-Yixin Zhang: Summarized original proposals of everyone on Wiki homepage; Participated in writing rationale and justification (2nd file); Summarized commitments of 3rd file; Reviewed all files.
+Yixin Zhang: Summarized original proposals of everyone on Wiki homepage; Participated in writing rationale and justification (2nd file); Wrote commitments and summary of 3rd file; Reviewed all files; Helped encoding files.

 Yunya Gu: Summarized relationships in 1st file; Wrote the 3rd meeting note.